-At an art build for the National March For Justice and Reformation for Marcus-David Peters, I met with Princess Blanding, a co-founder of Justice and Reformation to interview her about how the murder of her brother, Marcus-David Peters galvanized her into activism.
-The RPD recently ruled the death of unarmed Marcus-David Peters “a justifiable homicide” and acquitted the officer of all charges.
+At an art build for the National March For Justice and Reformation for Marcus-David Peters, I met with Princess Blanding, a co-founder of Justice and Reformation to interview her about how the murder of her brother, Marcus-David Peters motivated her to take action.
+The Richmond Police Department (RPD) recently ruled the death of unarmed Marcus-David Peters “a justifiable homicide” and acquitted the officer of all charges.

-SY: Do you view the way the RPD treated Marcus David Peters as a reflection of the historical treatment of Black people?
+Black Feminist Collective: Do you view the way the Richmond Police Department (RPD) treated Marcus David Peters as a reflection of the historical treatment of Black people?

 Written by Stephanie Younger, a 16-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention